FREQUENTLY ASKED QUESTIONS

 The Ukulele in the Classroom method was created by J. Chalmers Doane and implemented in school boards across Canada throughout the later 20th century and still today.
 A truly Canadian movement in Education, this classroom method has proven to be cutting-edge in the acknowledgment of all learning styles and the advantages of music education and neurodivergent learning.
 Also a frontrunner in the area of "teaching by Intelligence", sometimes known as aural tradition, learning by ear or ear training.

-Virtuoso James Hill and J. Chalmers Doane have reissued the method internationally and Toronto’s Doane Music School programs are the largest in the world, with 1000 participants in weekly classes.
+Virtuoso James Hill and J. Chalmers Doane have reissued the method internationally and Toronto’s Doane Music School programs are the largest in the world, with over 1200 participants in weekly classes.

 10. What instruments do you recommend if we want to buy our own ukulele and not order one with the class order?

-We recommend ordering with the class because we have sourced the best instruments for the best price in Canada (empiremusic.ca)They are not fancy but they sound great and are the best value for the money.
+We recommend ordering with the class because we have sourced the best instruments for the best price in Canada (empiremusic.ca)These are modest student ukes that sound great and are the best value for the money.
 If you want to spend more than $70 and shop for your own instrument we recommend soprano size for gr 4, 5 and 6, and concert size for older students.
 We have had great success with KALA and Makala brand ukes.
+We do NOT recommend instruments made of plastic.

-11. How do I obtain a low 4th string?
+11. How do I obtain a low 4th string at the music store?

-To obtain a low 4th string you can go to The Twelfth Fret, Long and McQuade, or Remenyi House of Music, in Toronto, or, in Nova Scotia, The Folklore Centre, Halifax, or Mingo Music, Truro.
+To obtain a low 4th string you can go to The Twelfth Fret, Long and McQuade, or Remenyi House of Music, in Toronto.
+In Nova Scotia, The Folklore Centre, Halifax, or Mingo Music, Truro.

 12. Why do I have to obtain a low 4th string before the first class in October?